marcusasplund/diascanner/README.md

 6. An old Slide projector with remote controlled feed

+7. Optional 5v DC powersource for driving the Pico and relays standalone, disconnected from USB

 ### Basic instructions (to be updated)

 Rip out the optics from the slide projector, bolt the projector to a board and a position and fasten a camera bracket to point the macro on the right distance for a nice focal plane on the slide.